Mature Bone Cells Are Called

 Osteocytes are far from passive residents of the bone; they are active players in several crucial processes:

 • Bone Remodeling Regulation: Osteocytes play a central role in regulating the balance between bone formation (by osteoblasts) and bone resorption (by osteoclasts).
 They secrete various signaling molecules, such as sclerostin, a protein that inhibits bone formation, and other factors that stimulate or inhibit osteoblast and osteoclast activity.
-This intricate regulatory network ensures that bone remodeling maintains bone strength and adapts to changes in mechanical loading.
+This layered regulatory network ensures that bone remodeling maintains bone strength and adapts to changes in mechanical loading.
 Disruptions in this finely tuned system can lead to bone diseases.

 • Mineral Homeostasis: Osteocytes contribute to the regulation of calcium and phosphate homeostasis, crucial for overall body function.
 They can release calcium from the bone matrix in response to systemic needs, playing a role in maintaining blood calcium levels.
 This function is essential for maintaining muscle function, nerve transmission, and other physiological processes.